Rebecca Akufo-Addo

 Rebecca Naa Okaikor Akufo-Addo (née Griffiths-Randolph; born 12 March 1951) is a Ghanaian public figure who served as the First Lady of Ghana from 2017 to 2025.
-She is the wife of former President Nana Akufo-Addo.
+She is married to former President Nana Akufo-Addo.

-As First Lady, she has been praised for her advocacy and fight against Malaria.
+She is known for her devotion to advocacy and fight against Malaria.
 She has been recognized as a champion of nutrition in her fight against malnutrition in children and adolescents, and for her outstanding contribution to women's health and efforts against infant mortality in Ghana and across Africa.
 In 2017, she established the Rebecca Akufo-Addo foundation, a non-governmental organization, with a mission to enhance efforts of the government among Ghanaian women and children.

 Early life

 Rebecca Naa Okaikor Griffiths-Randolph was born on the 12 March 1951 as the daughter of the judge, Jacob Hackenburg Griffiths-Randolph who served as the Speaker of the Parliament of Ghana in Third Republic and Frances Phillipina Griffiths-Randolph (née Mann).
 She attended Achimota Primary School and Wesley Grammar School, both in Accra.